MandarGogate/av-challenge-website/getting-started/rules.md

 - Teams are allowed to create more training data using our provided tools and dataset.
 - Participants are allowed to use AV pretrained models as long as they are publicly available or are made available to other participants in the Challenge.

+### Track 3 (low latency track):

+- In AVSEC3 we will be running a low-latency track.
+Further details TBA.

 ## Computational restrictions

 - Teams may choose to use all, some or none of the parts of the baseline model.